The Enduring Power of Repetition: Exploring Famous Poems That Use It Masterfully

 2. "The Waste Land" by T.S.
 Eliot

 Eliot's modernist epic, "The Waste Land," uses repetition in a more fragmented and complex way than Poe's work.
 Instead of simple refrains, Eliot employs fragments of phrases and images, repeating them throughout the poem to suggest a sense of decay and fragmentation of modern life.
-This repetition isn't always exact; it's often a variation on a theme, a distorted echo, highlighting the disjointed nature of the modern experience.
+But this repetition isn't always exact; it's often a variation on a theme, a distorted echo, highlighting the disjointed nature of the modern experience.
 The fragmented repetition contributes to the poem’s overall sense of disillusionment and loss.

 3. "O Captain!
 My Captain!" by Walt Whitman